 Startup

 If you want to improve your computer’s boot time, this tab is one of your companions.
-You can enable or disable certain programs from the startup so that you can get a better boot time.
+You can enable or disable certain programs from starting up at boot, allowing for a faster boot time.
 Whether it is Cortana, Spotify, or Microsoft OneDrive, you can add or remove any program from the startup.

 Users